Jeraldy/JeddyJs/README.md

         ├── App.js
 ```
  - This just combines the Increment and Decrement widgets to create a single widget.
- - You can notice we have a connect fuction at the bottom, this gives us a way to access the state
+ - You can notice that we have a connect function at the bottom, this gives us a way to access the state
  and pull out the counterReducer.
+ - The ES6 spread operator(...) unpacks the state into its individual props.
- - Therefore the counter variable becomes available to our component like this *const App = ({ counter })=>{}*.
+ - Therefore the counter variable becomes available to our widget like this *const App = ({ counter })=>{}*.

 ```js
 import Div from "jeddy/dom/Div";